siddhir92/siddhir92/README.md

 - 📫 How to reach me **siddhirajesh2954@gmail.com**

-- ⚡ Fun fact **Outside of work I'm a amateur cook and a travel junkie👾**
+- ⚡ Fun fact **Outside of work I'm a amateur cook and a travel junkie**

 <h3 align="left">Connect with me:</h3>
 <p align="left">